Join & Support

 We are living through an extraordinary moment in history.
 Polarization, surveillance, instability, and a sense of untethered chaos shape our days.
 But we have been here before.

 Shary Boyle wades into these charged spaces with an ethic of social justice and a deep belief in the transformative power of imagination.
-When she says, “I really feel the need to create an alternate world, a vision of what might be magical and beautiful and fantastic about being human,” it is not an escape but a strategy of survival—a way to envision continuance in the face of rupture.
+When she says, “I feel the need to create an alternate world, a vision of what might be magical or beautiful or fantastic about being human,” it is not an escape but a strategy of survival—a way to envision continuance in the face of rupture.

-This exhibition gathers, for the first time, works born of a need to navigate the most harrowing socio-political complexities of our time—gendered violence, white supremacy, colonialism, war, authoritarianism, extinction, censorship, the list goes on.
-We regularly understand these subjects through media, analysis, and theory.
+For the first time in Boyle’s thirty-year exhibition history, How We Are presents a survey of her socio-political artworks.
+Created by the artist to reveal and comprehend the most harrowing complexities of our time—gendered violence, white supremacy, colonialism, war, authoritarianism, extinction, censorship, and on.
+We typically encounter these subjects through media, news analysis, and academic literature.
 That is, words.

 In this way, Boyle’s practice draws our attention to urgent yet quietly normalized social and political ills, inviting us toward a collective turning.
 By lifting us beyond the confines of the everyday, she opens spaces where wonder might coexist with inquiry—where respectful conversation can deepen into a personal reckoning with our beliefs and unspoken longings.